Fast X: Cast

 Gal Gadot and Dwayne Johnson reprise their roles from the franchise uncredited as Gisele Yashar and Luke Hobbs during the final scene and mid-credits scene, respectively.
 Joaquim de Almeida reprises his role as Hernan Reyes, a ruthless drug lord and Dante's father, from Fast Five, while Leo Abelo Perry portrays Brian "Little B" Marcos, Dom's son.
 Luis Da Silva reprises his role from Fast Five as Diogo, a Brazilian street racer who allies with Dom and his crew.
-Making cameo appearances are Brazilian singer Ludmilla as a race starter in Rio de Janeiro, Pete Davidson as Bowie, a friend of Ramsey, Paul Walker as Brian O'Conner in flashback scenes and his daughter Meadow as a flight attendant helping Jakob, and married couple Debby Ryan and Josh Dun (credited as themselves) as a couple in an airport.
+Cameo appearances include Brazilian singer Ludmilla as a race starter in Rio de Janeiro, Pete Davidson as Bowie, a friend of Ramsey, Paul Walker as Brian O'Conner via archival footage from Fast Five and his daughter Meadow as a flight attendant helping Jakob, and Debby Ryan and Josh Dun (credited as themselves) as a couple in an airport.

 Production

 Development

 Justin Lin, who directed five films in the franchise, originally returned as director of Fast X.

 In November 2014, Universal Pictures chairwoman Donna Langley confirmed that a discussion regarding three sequels to Furious 7 (2015) had taken place.
 Actor Vin Diesel reaffirmed this in September 2015, alluding the trilogy could lead to the mainline series' conclusion.
 Universal began developing two further sequels to F9 (2021) by October 2020.
 Justin Lin was to direct both films, with the tenth, Fast X, reworked to make its story the first half of a two-part finale, with the eleventh serving as the second half.
 Neal H. Moritz, Diesel, Jeff Kirschenbaum, Samantha Vincent, and Lin served as producers; Joe Caracciolo Jr., David Cain, Amanda Lewis, Chris Morgan and Mark Bomback were executive producers.